TheThingsNetwork/docs/_content/gateways/aaeon/index.md

 ---
-title: AAEON AIOT-ILRA01
+title: AAEON
 image: /gateways/aaeon/aaeon.jpg
 section: Hardware
 ---

-# Introduction
+# AAEON AIOT-ILRA01

 The Things Network is building a network for the Internet of Things by creating abundant data connectivity, so applications and businesses can flourish.
 Fo rmore informations visit https://www.thethingsnetwork.org/